Get exclusive deals you won't find anywhere else straight to your inbox.

 7 Useful tips for easing the transition back to school

-Here are some seven tips which may help .....
+Here are seven tips which may help .....

 - Arrange a visit to the school a week or two before the first day at school (many teachers can be found preparing for the new terms during the holidays).
 Take your child for a walk around the school and visit their new classroom wherever possible.
 Seeing where he or she will sit is a great way to relieve anxiety on the first day.

 - Buy your school supplies together so your child is involved in buying them.
-Get them early so your child has chance to use them at get used to them before term starts.
+Get them early so your child has chance to use them and get used to them before term starts.

 - Buy new uniform in good time.
 If your child has sensory issues you may need to wash it or cut out all the labels before they wear it.

-- Buy any new tools or equipment before the start of term (for example weighted lap pads, wedge cushions, writing slopes) to give you child chance to get used to them.
+- Buy any new tools or equipment before the start of term (for example weighted lap pads, wedge cushions, writing slopes) to give your child a chance to get used to them.

 - Write a Social Story, if possible with photos and pictures of the daily school routine.
 Go over this with your child in the days coming up to the start of term.

 - Write a story for the other children.
-This is particular useful if your child is going to a mainstream setting.
+This is particularly useful if your child is going to school in a mainstream setting.
 A book with pictures telling them all about your child (what they like, dislike etc) and what makes them unique is a good introduction for classmates.